 Screenshot showcasing CGS student Vincent Velarde’s project: built in Unreal Engine 4 and assets from Unreal Engine Marketplace.

-Real-time artists focus on content or asset creation in a real-time environment such as a game engine, often working on a project from concept to completion.
+A real-time 3D artist in games harnesses the skills found in one or more areas of the traditional game development pipeline.
+They often focus on content or asset creation in a real-time environment.
 They are also responsible for maintaining both the quality and optimization of visuals — from entire environments down to small 3D props, known as assets for cinematics and the game itself.